thinkshout/thinkshout/blog/_posts/2014-07-18-responsive-images-in-drupal-with-the-picture-module.md

 - Picture Mappings
     - Picture mappings pair up breakpoints with image styles.

-Once an image is associated with a responsive style, the Picture module will check the page dimensions, look at the breakpoint group, find the _first`*`_ breakpoint that applies to those dimensions, look at the picture mapping to find the associated image style, and apply that style to the image.
+Once an image is associated with a responsive style, the Picture module will check the page dimensions, look at the breakpoint group, find the _first_ breakpoint that applies to those dimensions (we'll come back to this point...), look at the picture mapping to find the associated image style, and apply that style to the image.
 This happens in real time, so a user resizing their window should see the image rescale to fit their new window size instantaneously.

-`*`We'll come back to this point...

 ## Installation